It's Late (Queen song)

-"It's Late" is a song written by Queen guitarist Brian May and performed by the band for their 1977 album, News of the World.
+"It's Late" is a song by British rock band Queen, written by guitarist Brian May and released on their 1977 studio album, News of the World.

 Background

 The song was May's idea of treating a song as a three-act theatrical play, and the verses are called "acts" in the lyrics sheet.
 It makes use of the tapping technique a few months before Eddie Van Halen's use of the tapping technique on the Van Halen album.
 May told Guitar Player Magazine that his use of the tapping technique was inspired by Texas guitarist Rocky Athas, after seeing one of his performances at Mother Blues, a Dallas club.

 The lyrics describe a love affair that is on the verge of ending.

 According to Billboard, the music of the single version "shifts gear from subdued balladry to thunderous rock'n'roll."
 Cash Box said that "Brian May's guitar work excellently [complements] Freddie Mercury’s embracing vocals."
 Record World called it a "thundering rocker [that] has quiet passages and a good melody, then roars through the choruses."